ksridharbabuus/RFAI-DApp/README.md

     migrate
     ```

 5. Run the webpack server for front-end hot reloading (outside the development console).
 Smart contract changes must be manually recompiled and migrated.
+Make sure that the network & contract addresses are updated in the respective locations (build -> contracts)
     ```javascript
     // Serves the front-end on http://localhost:3000
     npm run start